mv-2112/canonical-openstack-docs/tutorial/get-started-with-openstack.rst

    **Duration:** 20 minutes (exact time might vary depending on your Internet connection speed)

 Now, once the machine is ready for Canonical OpenStack usage, we can bootstrap the cloud on top of it.
 Even though triggered by a single command, the overall process is relatively complex and takes a while to complete.
 In principle, Sunbeam orchestrates the following actions in the background:

-* it installs `Canonical Kubernetes <https://ubuntu.com/kubernetes>`_ for the purpose of hosting cloud control functions,
+* Installs `Canonical Kubernetes <https://ubuntu.com/kubernetes>`_ for the purpose of hosting cloud control functions,
-* it installs `Canonical Juju <https://juju.is/>`_ and bootstraps a Juju controller on top of Canonical Kubernetes,
+* Installs `Canonical Juju`_ and bootstraps a Juju controller on top of Canonical Kubernetes,
-* it installs and configures cloud control functions on top of Canonical Kubernetes,
+* Installs and configures cloud control functions on top of Canonical Kubernetes,
-* it installs the ``openstack-hypervisor`` `snap <https://snapcraft.io/openstack-hypervisor>`_ and plugs it into cloud control services,
+* Installs the `OpenStack Hypervisor snap`_ and plugs it into cloud control services,
-* it installs the ``microceph`` `snap <https://snapcraft.io/microceph>`_ and plugs it into cloud control services.
+* Installs the `MicroCeph snap`_ and plugs it into cloud control services.

-To bootstrap the cloud for sample usage, execute the following commmand:
+To bootstrap the cloud for sample usage, execute the following command:

 .. code-block :: text